Lumorti/Quandoom/README.md

 ### Compiling The Simulator

-If the distributed executable doesn't work for you (I couldn't get static linking to work), you can compile it yourself on Linux using:
+If the distributed executable doesn't work for you (or you don't trust my binaries), you can compile it yourself on Linux using:
 ```bash
 sudo apt-get install g++ make libsdl2-dev -y
 git clone https://github.com/Lumorti/Quandoom